Pro-code agents

-Agents authenticate against the Ontology SDK (OSDK), Ontology MCP (OMCP), and Palantir MCP with scoped permissions out of the box.
+Pro-code agents authenticate against the Ontology SDK (OSDK), Ontology MCP (OMCP), and Palantir MCP with scoped permissions out of the box.
 You do not need to pass a client ID and secret to call tools.
-After you publish an agent, you can call it from Workshop or the Ontology SDK with no additional configuration.
+After you publish a pro-code agent, you can call it from Workshop or the Ontology SDK without any additional configuration.

-An agent is defined in a code repository created from the agent template.
+A pro-code agent is defined in a code repository created from an agent template.
 The template includes:

 1. An OSDK client bound to your selected Ontology, used to read and write Ontology data.